 Philippe Briand Naval Architecture and Yacht Design has released a newly evolved concept design for the WallyCento racing class, drawing on his personal experience as an outstanding competitive sailor and longstanding superyacht designer.

-The P100 will offer its owner a vessel of style and comfort with a previously unattained level of performance in the class, ideal for sailing in Porto Cervo or taking part in the Bucket regattas.
+The P100 concept will offer its owner a vessel of style and comfort with a previously unattained level of performance in the class, ideal for sailing in Porto Cervo or taking part in the Bucket regattas.

 Over the years, Wally yachts have gathered momentum as a competitive racing fleet, and Briand’s highly technical background in naval architecture and design on a range of winning vessels ideally places him to create the next evolution in the class.